 What is People Operations?

-Laszlo Bock coined the People Operations term for people working at Google.
+Former HR director, Laszlo Bock, coined the term ‘People Operations’ for employees at Google.
 PeopleOps falls under the traditional HR department but intends to change the whole stereotype towards the HR department.

 Difference Between People Operations vs. Human Resources

 Let us delve a little deeper to understand the role and function of Human Resources and PeopleOps.
 People are treated as resources.
 People are respected as individual contributors who add value to work.

 |People are treated as resources.||People are respected as individual contributors who add value to work.|

-|Reactive – dealing with issues once they occur.||Proactive – Learning from failures and being prepared for the future.|
+|Reactive – responding to issues as they arise.||Proactive – learning from failures and creating new systems to prepare for the future.|

 |Policies and processes (certain or most times) supersede employees’ needs.||Employees’ needs and expectations are valued as they are customers.|

-|Siloed approach||Agile and integrated approach with people as the central focus|
+|Linear approach following a set path.||Agile and integrated approach with people as the central focus.|

 Human Resources (HR) as a function:

 HR is defined as the effective management of people in an organization.
-The HR management is focused on various areas like recruitment and staffing, performance management, training and development, compensation and benefits, and labor & employee relations.
+HR management is focused on various areas like recruitment and staffing, performance management, training and development, compensation and benefits, and labor & employee relations.

 Many organizations treat each functional area distinct from the other, thus leading to a siloed approach.
 The standardized, transactional policies and procedures in HR hinder agility and personalization – the current buzz that, if practiced, can open the doorways to human experience (HX) and constructive culture.